Dog Agility Classes

 When Are The Classes?

-Because our dog agility classes are mainly an outdoor activity they take place during the drier months of the year on Sundays mornings and Thursday evenings (check our class calendar).
+Because our dog agility classes are mainly an outdoor activity they take place during the drier months of the year on Sundays mornings (check our class calendar).

 The dogs enjoy socialising and having a run around the field together after the last class whilst we are clearing the equipment away.